-Dermal fillers have been in use in various types for more than two decades and thanks to the improvements in cosmetic surgery, which have provided us with new age dermal fillers that are even more effective and long lasting than the previous ones.
+Dermal fillers have been in use in various types for more than two decades.
+Thanks to the improvements in cosmetic surgery, which have provided us with new age dermal fillers that are even more effective and long-lasting than the previous ones.

-The first modern age dermal fillers include zyderm and bovine collagen that got approval of FDA in 1981.
-Zyderm was the most commonly used dermal filler till 2003.
+The first modern age dermal fillers include Zyderm and Bovine collagen that got the approval of the FDA in 1981.
+Zyderm was the most commonly used dermal filler until 2003.
 However, the disadvantage associated with collagen fillers is that they can cause allergic reactions because they are derived from animals.
 Furthermore, the outcomes of these fillers last for only three to four months.
-Development of certain other fillers started in Asia and Europe in 1990’s and since that time lots of new types of dermal fillers made by different source materials like porcine, bovine, human and bio-engineered products were introduced.
+The development of certain other fillers started in Asia and Europe in 1990.
+Since then, different dermal fillers have been made from different source materials like porcine, bovine, human, and bio-engineered products.

 Hyaluronic acid: It is the substance naturally found in the skin that gives volume to it and keeps it smoother.
-The advantages of hyaluronic acid based fillers is that they are longer lasting and does not cause long lasting serious side effects because they are not derived from animals.
+The advantages of hyaluronic acid-based fillers are that they are long-lasting and do not cause serious side effects because they are not derived from animals.

-Restylane opened up a new era in dermal enhancement.
-This colorless gel like filler eradicates wrinkles, maintains the contours of face and sculpts lips.
+Restylane: It opened up a new era in dermal enhancement.
+This colorless gel-like filler eradicates wrinkles, maintains the contours of the face, and sculpts lips.

 Juvederm: It was introduced after Restylane, and it is even more beneficial than Restylane because of its results last longer.